 This course examines populism from both theoretical and empirical perspectives, critically engaging with the most prevalent understandings of the term and encouraging students to think of its representations in a new light.
-Advanced Bachelor’s level or Master’s level students of social sciences are warmly invited to take this course.
+Advanced Bachelor’s level, Master’s level or early-career PhD students of social sciences are warmly invited to take this course.

 While much of the study of present-day populism has focused on identifying features shared by populist movements or on populism as a social logic, this course looks at the variability and intersectionality of populism in a perspective inspired by the political philosopher Ernesto Laclau.

 First, populist phenomena vary according to cultural context.
 Second, populism gets entangled with such dimensions as gender, class, religion and space.
 And third, the very concept of populism tends to get loose to the extent of justifying the term of a ‘floating signifier’, familiar from Laclau’s approach to populism.

 The course offers lectures, workshops and excursions to examine such phenomena as the role of affect or women in populist movements, the emergence of Donald Trump in the US, the rising tide of radical parties in Europe, Islamic populism in Turkey, and the rise and fall of Chavismo in Venezuela.

 - Responsible faculty member: Professor Juha Herkman, University of Helsinki

 - Responsible teacher: Postdoctoral researcher Virpi Salojärvi, University of Helsinki